matrix-org/gsoc/IDEAS.md

 **Potential mentor**: Matthew Hodgson ([github](https://github.com/ara4n))

 ### Music jamming over Matrix
-The Matrix team built a "MIDI over Matrix" proof of concept called RemoteJam for TechCrunch Disrupt London 2014 - this was a simple Network MIDI to Matrix bridge which persisted network MIDI traffic into Matrix, and then transcribed it using javascript to musical notation  This project would extend or reimplement this hack to build a full remote musical jamming solution for Matrix, with no single points of failure or ownership over the resulting music.
+The Matrix team built a "MIDI over Matrix" proof of concept called RemoteJam for TechCrunch Disrupt London 2014 - this was a simple Network MIDI to Matrix bridge which persisted network MIDI traffic into Matrix, and then transcribed it using javascript to musical notation.
+This project would extend or reimplement this hack to build a full remote musical jamming solution for Matrix, with no single points of failure or ownership over the resulting music.
 Users anywhere on the net would be able to play together via MIDI, storing the data into Matrix for posterity and letting the public listen and view the transcription in realtime.

-**Expected results**: one remote jamming web application powered by Matrix, and a MIDI<->Matrix bridge
+**Expected results**: one remote jamming web application powered by Matrix, and a MIDI<->Matrix bridge.

 **Difficulty**: Moderate/Hard